Coffee's Short and Long Term Cognitive Benefits

 Time It Right

-For general cognitive performance, consume coffee when cortisol levels are lower—typically 9:30-11:30 AM and 1:30-5:00 PM.
+For general cognitive performance, there is no single scientifically proven best time, but a useful starting point for many people is mid-to-late morning, once the natural cortisol peak has eased (roughly 9:30 to 11:30 AM, and again around 1:30 to 5:00 PM).
 For memory consolidation, have coffee immediately after important learning sessions.
 Avoid coffee within 6 hours of bedtime to protect sleep quality, which is crucial for memory consolidation and brain health.

 Mind Your Additions